Select Page

 – Tara Brach, PhD, psychologist, author and teacher of meditation, emotional healing and spiritual awakening

 At Mindmaven, we believe ambiguity is the enemy of change, so we have a very simple definition: Mindfulness is simply the art of being completely present in the moment.
-It’s a simple concept with roots in ancient Buddhist philosophy, yet today it’s practiced by bhikkhu monks, busy parents, and overworked CEOs alike.

 That’s Great, but Why Should I Listen to You?